zdravkov/kendo-docs/api/wrappers/jsp/chart/yaxisitem.md

 ### axisCrossingValue `Object`

 Value at which the Y axis crosses this axis.
-(Only for object)
+(Only for object)Value indicies at which the Y axes cross the value axis.
+(Only for array)Date at which the Y axis crosses this axis.
+(Only for date)Note: Specify a value greater than or equal to the axis maximum value to denote the far end of the axis.

 #### Example
     <kendo:chart-yAxisItem axisCrossingValue="axisCrossingValue">